Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ### Permutation Test Result

-We calculated an observed difference in missingness rates and compared it to the distribution of permuted differences generated by randomly shuffling the `firstblood` labels.
+I calculated an observed difference in missingness rates and compared it to the distribution of permuted differences generated by randomly shuffling the `firstblood` labels.

 <iframe src="assets/permutation_missingness_test.html" width="800" height="500" frameborder="0"></iframe>